-If replacement is required, pull the seal sleeve and O-ring from the throttle bushing sleeve (06AD).
+If replacement is required, pull the sleeve extension (07AH) and O-ring from the throttle bushing sleeve (06AD).

-See PUMP REASSEMBLY, and assemble the housing assembly (04), backhead kit (06) and rotor/shaft assembly (03).
+See Pump Reassembly, Section E, and assemble the housing assembly (04), backhead kit (06) and rotor/shaft assembly (03).

 Clean the seal cavity and shaft with a cloth soaked in fresh cleaning solvent.